Shruthi018/BASIC-CAR-ANIMATION/README.md

-# Shruthi018.Basic Car Animation Project
+# Basic Car Animation Project

 This project is a simple web animation that simulates a scene with cars moving on a road, clouds floating, and a sun shining in the sky.